I love reviewing books!

 The kind of books I enjoy most open up a new world to me.
 They let me experience life in a different way and see things in a way I hadn't considered before, or they show me a way of life I wasn't aware of before I turned that first page.
 If your book does that, I'm interested.
 Drop me a line at firstname.lastname@example.org and we'll talk.
 E-books and paper copies are both gladly accepted.

 All books will receive a fair and thoughtful review.
 Books will be added to my lineup and reviewed in the order they were received.
-I appreciate being considered to review your book!
+Due to the high volume of requests, I will only reply if it's something I'm interested in reading.
+Thank you for considering me to review your book!